Advice From a Graduate: Your first essay

 This is not an overnight process.
 University essays can take up to four weeks to write so start early and don't think you can get a good quality essay done in 8 hours the night before it's due!

 DISCLAIMER: As a graduate of the Arts, my approach to essays may differ from other courses.

 Before you do anything, pick out your essay question and read your guidelines.
 Make sure you're well aware of your word count, formatting rules and how many essays you need to write.
 Made a decision?
 Print it off, grab your highlighters and start jotting down a few ideas.
 Write down your main themes/topics on a separate piece of paper and keep it somewhere safe!

 Step 2: Start reading

-The main difference between writing essays at university and college/sixth form is the amount of independent research you need to do.
+The main difference between writing essays at university and high school is the amount of independent research you need to do.
 If your course leader has made a reading list - make use of it!
 Read as widely and as deeply as you can.

 Use the bibliography of these academic readings to guide your research and spark new ideas.
 Again, give yourself time to get through everything.
 A couple of weeks should be enough time.
 Always take notes when you are reading too.
 Reading aimlessly will not accomplish anything.
 You need to understand what you are reading but also know when to give yourself a break if you start to find the academic material challenging.

 First-year is all about learning how to approach academic articles and how to understand them.
 It's not easy!